Sending & Deliverability

 Frequently asked questions

-Why do I need to authenticate a domain?
-Authentication (via DNS records like DKIM) proves you're authorized to send from your domain.
-It's what lets your provider send as you — and it's what keeps your mail out of spam.
+Why do I need to verify a domain?
+Verification (via DNS records like DKIM) proves you're authorized to send from your domain.
+It's what lets our infrastructure send as you — and it's what keeps your mail out of spam.

 How long does it take?
-Adding the DNS records takes a few minutes; providers may need a little time to publish them.
-Once they're detected, your domain is ready and you can create verified senders on it.
+Adding the DNS records takes a few minutes; DNS hosts may need a little time to publish them.
+Once they're detected, your domain is ready and you can send from any address at it.

 Can I use a subdomain?
 Yes — many senders use a dedicated subdomain (for example, mail.yourdomain.com) to keep marketing reputation separate from their primary domain.